a-r-m-i-n/dce/Documentation/Introduction/Index.rst

 .. note::
    FlexForms allows defining dynamic forms, which get stored as XML in tt_content column "pi_flexform".
-   This makes it hard to perform queries on fields defined in your DCE content elements, unless you've enabled.
+   This makes it hard to perform queries on fields defined in your DCE content elements, unless you've enabled :ref:`TCA mapping <additional-informations-tca-mapping>`_.
-   :ref:`TCA mapping <additional-informations-tca-mapping>`

 Content Elements in TYPO3